Table of Contents

 Activities To Avoid or Change:

 Sitting up straight was good advice from your parents.
-The post below is great for helping you figure out the set-up and accessories that are best for you.
+The post below is excellent for helping you figure out the best set-up and accessories.

-This problem is almost always about sitting for long periods with your shoulder hiked up.
+This problem almost always involves sitting with your shoulder hiked up for long periods.
 Really, this is chronic tension that is just looking to be aggravated by a jerk on the shoulder or a particularly long day bent over the computer.

 Simply move more.
 So, get your arms off the armrests, drop your shoulders, and go somewhere.
 Many of my clients get the standing desk suggested in the post on seated posture.